 Beaver fur was once much in vogue.
 [Ebu "beaver"]

-FROM THIS and much else you have got cues as to why the beaver may be used as a favourite identification or symbol of the human id (libido, zest, and so on).
+Cue: The beaver may be used as a favourite identification or symbol of the human id (libido, zest, and so on).

 Maybe it doesn't matter full well how cute and handy you are in yourself if the others you depend on, don't appreciate it.